Table of Content

 Common side effects of LASIK while healing include:

 Unexpected complications of LASIK include:

 Severe pain after LASIK could signal that there is a complication, so be sure to call your doctor if you experience this.

-Does LASIK eye surgery hurt?
-Hopefully, you realize by now that the answer is no. LASIK is a quick and painless outpatient procedure that takes about 10 minutes per eye.
-LASIK is one the most commonly performed refractive surgeries today.
-It treats myopia, hyperopia, and astigmatism to decrease or entirely eliminate the need for glasses.
+Is LASIK painful?
+Hopefully, you realize by now that the answer is no. The LASIK procedure is a quick and painless outpatient procedure that takes about 10 minutes per eye and results in vastly improved vision.
+LASIK is one of the most commonly performed refractive surgeries today.
+This laser vision correction surgery treats myopia, hyperopia, and astigmatism to decrease, and often, eliminate the need for glasses.
 Hundreds of thousands of people get LASIK every year in the US and don’t look back.

-If you’re still wondering, is laser eye surgery painful, come in for a no-cost, no-obligation consultation.
-During your visit we will perform all the necessary measurements to ensure that surgery is a safe option for you.
+If you’re still wondering, "Is laser eye surgery painful?", come in for a no-cost, no-obligation consultation with an eye doctor.
+During your visit, we will perform all the necessary measurements to ensure that surgery is a safe option for you.
 To schedule a consultation please call our office at 312-444-1111.